 Services.
-Counseling and Consultation offers a range of confidential, time-limited counseling and psychological services for ASU students.
+Counseling and Consultation offers a range of confidential, time-limited counseling and psychiatric services for ASU students.
 Staff members are available to discuss any important personal concern a student may be facing, particularly issues related to the adjustment to university life.
 Professional help in the following areas is available: psychological issues, personal concerns, interpersonal issues, and crisis intervention.
 Counseling and Consultation staff members have a strong commitment to meeting the needs of students of color and nontraditional students.
-The Counseling Center staff consists of both male and female mental health professionals, including psychologists, counselors, psychiatric providers, and social workers.
+Counseling and Consultation staff consists of both male and female mental health professionals, including psychologists, counselors, psychiatric providers, and social workers.
 Students are initially seen by an individual counselor for assessment.
 Continuing services in the form of individual, couples, or group meetings are then offered on a time-limited basis depending upon the student's need and staff availability.
+Limited psychiatric services are available, if needed, for students receiving counseling.

 Counseling and Consultation offers counseling groups on topics such as women's and men's issues, eating disorders, substance abuse, stress management, multicultural/diversity issues, and interpersonal relationships.
 Other services available to the ASU community include consultation and outreach programming.
-Career interest testing is offered to both students and non-students.